eureyuri/codestellation-manhunt/README.md

 Inspiration: Making technology social.

+What it does: Web application that tracks the geolocation of a user.
+Stores all user and game information in vertica database.

 Function: Web application that tracks the geolocation of a user.
 Stores all user and game information in Vertica database.

 Built with: Spark web application with Vertica database.